 2022 Artist in Residence in Starworks, NC

 2022 TA at Pilchuck Glass School, WA

 2018 Creative Glass Center of America Fellow

-I started my art education in family with fine arts graduated family, completed my art education in Istanbul Fine Arts High School, Painting Department and Mimar Sinan University, Fine Arts, Ceramic and Glass Department, in MFA degree.
+Completed her art education in Istanbul Fine Arts High School-Painting Department and Mimar Sinan University, Fine Arts Faculty, Ceramic and Glass Department, with an MFA degree.

 Born in Istanbul in 1978

 2010 MFA, MSGSU, Ceramic and Glass Design Department, Istanbul, Turkey

 Thesis Title: “Op Art and Contemporary Glass Art”

 2000 BFA, MSGSU, Ceramic and Glass Design Department, Istanbul, Turkey

 1995 Istanbul Fine Arts High School, Painting Department, Turkey